pivotal/docs-tas-adapter/install.md

 ----

-Once you have installed all the [prerequisites](install-prerequisites.md), make sure that you set the Kubernetes context to the cluster where you have installed Kpack and Contour.
+After you have completed the steps in [Installing Prerequisites](install-prerequisites.md), set the Kubernetes context to the cluster where you have installed kpack and Contour.

+To install Application Service Adapter:

-1. Create a namespace called `tas-adapter-install` for deploying the TAS adapter to your cluster.
+1. Create a namespace called `tas-adapter-install` for deploying Application Service Adapter to your cluster:

     ```bash
     kubectl create ns tas-adapter-install
     ```

 1. Create an image pull secret to store your Tanzu Network credentials.
-These are required to allow the cluster to pull images from the Tanzu Network registry.
+These are required to allow the cluster to pull images from the Tanzu Network registry:

     ```bash
     tanzu secret registry add tanzunet-registry \